aramhamidi/CarND-Behavioral-Cloning-P3/README.md

 # Few insights:
 Machine learning involves trying out ideas and testing them to see if they work.
 Whatever that works for someone else might not be working well for me!
-1. despretly going through the forum relized that some people have got fantastic results using YUV color sapce and bluring the images.
-I spend so much time doing the same.
-At first I got better results but everntually I relized those two steps aren't much helping me.
-I assume that it was because I was also resizing my images to a much smaller pixels 64 by 64.
+1. Going through the forum realized that some people have got fantastic results using YUV color space and blurring images.
+I spent so much time doing the same.
+At first I got better results but everntually I realized overall results arenot improved significantly.
+I assume the reason was also resizing the images to a smaller image size; 64 by 64.
-2. validation/training loss aren't always the best metrics to evaluate the model.
+2. validation/training loss are not always the best metrics to evaluate the model.
 3. training a model with unbalanced data is very challenging.
-I learned different great methods of augmenting and balancing a data set.
+Augmenting and balancing a data set is very helpful.
 4. Dropout layers although helpful but if too many can cause overfitting.
-5. When using generators, we have to be careful about samples_per_epoch with augmented data!
+5. When using generators, we have to be careful about samples_per_epoch with augmented data.